Decolonize Your Practice!

 Are frustrated at the things cultural "competency" trainings do not address.

-Are concerned of not being effective enough with a client who is outside your comfort zone (let's be honest, we're talking about a client who doesn't look like you, but who could benefit from your amazing approach and experience!)
+Are worried you're not being effective with a client who is outside your comfort zone (let's be honest, we're talking about a client who doesn't look like you, but who could benefit from your amazing approach and experience!)

 There is not one formula to decolonize your practice...

 The truth is, I cannot give you one set of instructions to decolonize your practice, the list of steps does not exist.
-But I will help you figure it out!
+But I will help you find what works for you and your practice.

 With the support of a caring community of like-minded clinicians, you'll be witnessed, held accountable, and encouraged to choose the first steps that make the most sense to you and your practice.

-Imagine if you could have your own blueprint or rinse a repeat process to decolonize your practice in a way that works for you!
+Build your own blueprint or rinse a repeat process to decolonize your practice in a way that works for you.

-You'll focus on the areas of your practice that make the most sense to you, to have a truly welcoming and affirming space that benefits your clients and your community.
+You'll focus on the areas of your practice that make the most sense to start decolonizing, to have a truly welcoming and affirming space that benefits your clients and your community.

 You'll develop a plan tailored to your practice and yourself.

-You'll find your community of fellow clinicians committed to bringing anti-oppressive, liberation focused, and social justice values to their practices.
+Find your community of fellow clinicians committed to bringing anti-oppressive, liberation, and social justice values to your practices.

-You'll have a positive impact in your clients, your community, yourself, and beyond the therapy room.
+Have a positive impact in your clients' lives, your community, yourself, and beyond the therapy room.

 I will be supporting you along the way: